 Communications Assistance for Law Enforcement Act.
 The Communications Assistance for Law Enforcement Act ("CALEA") was enacted in 1994 to preserve electronic surveillance capabilities by law enforcement officials in the face of rapidly changing telecommunications technology.
 CALEA requires telecommunications carriers and broadband providers, including the Company, to modify their equipment, facilities and services to allow for authorized electronic surveillance based on either industry or FCC standards.
 Following adoption of interim standards and a lengthy rulemaking proceeding, including an appeal and remand proceeding, all carriers were required to be in compliance with the CALEA requirements as of June 30, 2002.
+The FCC extended CALEA obligations to VoIP and broadband services in 2005.
 We are currently in compliance with the CALEA requirements.